 The trouble with search engine optimization (SEO) is that it takes a long time to work and doesn’t come with any guarantees.
 Pay-per-click (PPC) advertising, on the other hand, can provide results a lot faster.

 For companies that have no organic presence and need ROI fast, a paid ad is sometimes your best bet for driving traffic to (and conversions from) your website.

-The problem is other ecommerce and even brick-and-mortar competitors are using the same search terms and keywords you will.
+The problem is that your competitors are using the same search terms and keywords you will.
 Not only do you need to know how to build a campaign through Google Ads, but you also need to know how to stand out from the crowd.

-We'll start with a few real examples of AdWords campaigns -- a service now known as simply Google Ads -- and then throw in some pro tips for succeeding with your own search engine marketing strategy.
+Let’s continue on with a few real examples of Google Ads campaigns — a service formerly known as Google AdWords — and then throw in some pro tips for succeeding with your own search engine marketing (SEM) strategy.
 By the time we're done, you'll be an expert.

 New Breed Marketing: what is inbound marketing

 FM Training: LEED certification online

 Some searchers are experiencing a pain that’s led them on a path to purchase, but they may not be clear on what it is that will solve that pain.
 That's the thinking behind the first Google Ads campaign example above.